Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Salaries and benefits

-Give the names (if known), categories of employment and proposed salaries (with explicit indication of the non-discretionary benefits) for students, postdoctoral fellows, and research staff.
+Provide the names (if known), categories of employment and proposed salaries (with explicit indication of the non-discretionary benefits) for students, postdoctoral researchers, and research staff.
 Briefly describe the responsibilities for each position and indicate the percentage of their time they will be spending on the proposed research activities throughout the duration of the requested grant.
 Do not include salaries of faculty in project costs.

 Refer to the NSERC CCV instructions for information on obtaining consent to name individuals in your proposal.